Is it time to rethink your relationship with alcohol?

 Alcohol dependence is not a personal failing; it’s a chronic brain disease that may make it hard to control your drinking.

 These people changed their relationship with alcohol.
-Learn more by watching their stories.

-These videos are sponsored by Alkermes® and the participants have been compensated.
+These videos are sponsored by Alkermes and the participants have been compensated.
 The stories are personal and do not represent all people living with alcohol dependence.
 The opinions expressed in these videos are those of the participants alone and are not a substitute for professional medical advice.
 Always talk to your healthcare provider.

 What are your drinking habits?